chenr24-ICS/chenr24-ICS.github.io/essays/use_of_AI_reflection.md

 ---
 layout: essay
 type: essay
-title: "ICS311 and the use of AI"
+title: "Machine vs Organic: Use of AI with the human brain"
 date: 2025-12-10
 published: true
 labels: